- The Fiscal

 How do the changing demographics of America — including aging, race, ethnicity, and other factors — affect the future fiscal and economic health of the nation, and what are the best policies to prepare for and respond to the challenges and opportunities that this future presents?

-Papers will go beneath the national median and aggregate trends to examine differences and similarities of subgroups in the population and examine how our changing demographics intersect with our changing economy.
+Papers go beneath the national median and aggregate trends to examine differences and similarities of subgroups in the population and examine how our changing demographics intersect with our changing economy.